Widukind/widukind.m/README.md

-# Widukind for Matlab
+# DB.nomics for Matlab or Octave

-This package downloads Widukind series directly in Matlab or Octave
+This package gives the possibility of downloading DB.nomics series in Matlab or Octave.

+**`DB.nomics <https://db.nomics.world/>`_ is a database of international macroeconomic data collected on public web servers of statistical offices worldwide.**

+*Please ask your questions to the `DB.nomics forum <https://forum.db.nomics.world/>`_.*

 # Installation